Community Christmas: a wonderful charity providing Christmas lunch for the elderly so they don't spend it alone

 There's another thing I'll remember about this Christmas.
 It's watching the movie Home Alone again for the first time as an adult.
 I had never really thought of Home Alone as a sad film until someone in the room said, "You can't watch this until the end without crying."
 And it's true!
 The bit that gets you is when Kevin looks out of the window and sees his elderly neighbour being reunited with his estranged son and granddaughter after thinking he'd be all alone on Christmas day.

 There's something so wrong about an elderly person spending Christmas alone when they would rather have company.
-For their day to pass like any other, in front of the TV or making a microwave meal, makes me feel sad.
+For their day to pass like any other in front of the TV or making a microwave meal, just makes me feel sad.
 I'd love to hold my hand up and say I would visit an elderly person and have lunch or tea with them next year.
 But the reality is, with two children under 5 and our family and friends split over three countries, it's not going to happen for while.

 I think donating money throughout the year is a nice way of knowing that, while I can't physically make an elderly person less lonely, I can at least ensure they have a great meal and enjoy the company of others.

-If you don't live in the UK, you could try searching Google for: "help an elderly person have dinner at Christmas" and the details should come up for a similar charity in your country.
+If you don't live in the UK, you could try searching Google using: "help an elderly person have dinner at Christmas" and the details should come up for a similar charity in your country.
 That's what I did.